clauddevio/android-dev-environment/README.md

 - **Gradle sync failed** → Check JDK version matches project
 - **Emulator slow** → Enable hardware virtualization in BIOS, use x86_64 images
 - **ADB not found** → Ensure `platform-tools` is in your PATH

+You can reach out for any questions regarding the above steps.